 Prior to his position at Holland America Line, Ashford served as senior vice president, chief of human resources, and communications officer of Marsh & McLennan Companies.
 He also has held several other leadership roles during his career, including leading the talent business at Mercer Consulting, and group director of human resources for Coca-Cola’s Eurasia and Africa Division.

 He also served as vice president of global human resources, strategy, and organizational development for Motorola, Inc. where he helped to modernize the human resources division for the global tech leader.
 He also held high level positions in organizational development at Ameritech, and at Andersen Consulting.

-In his current position as president of Holland America Line, Ashford directs the operations of a fleet of 14 cruise ships and the work of 14,000 employees.
+In his position as president of Holland America Line, Ashford directed the operations of a fleet of 14 cruise ships and the work of 14,000 employees.
 The line which carries about 850,000 passengers annually, offers cruises to 415 ports in 98 countries and all seven continents, including Antarctica.
-Building on his previous corporate expertise and roles, Ashford provides global perspective and support for cultural diversity and leadership for Holland America Line.
+Building on his previous corporate expertise and roles, Ashford provided global perspective and support for cultural diversity and leadership for Holland America Line.

 Ashford has been recognized throughout his career.
 In 2004 he received the CEO Award for Outstanding Performance at Motorola.
 In 2016 he was named to Savoy magazine’s list of the Top 100 Most Influential Blacks in Corporate America.